matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 *Claim:* It is possible to build a large amount of modern mathematics using type-theoretic foundations.

-The general framework is provided by the [Calculus Of Constructions][COC], as well as the following three concepts from type theory:
+The general framework is built on top of the [Calculus Of Constructions][COC], and is called [Dependent Type Theory][DTT].
+It includes:

 - Inductive types.
 - The `Prop` type.